maroofi/bulkDNS/modules/README.md

 assert(sdns)

 function main(line)
+    -- we don't care about the last call as we don't have global vars if line == nil then return nil end

     -- create a query packet
     local query = sdns.create_query(line, "A", "IN")
     -- make sure the query packet created successfully